SecDevOps has grown in popularity in recent years.

 are completely covered by

-The attendance must commit themselves with their time
+The attendees must commit their time

-and their transportation expenses
+and cover their transportation expenses

 including vehicles parking costs